Gifted and Talented 3rd Grade Classroom Uses SplashLearn

 Won 3 Challenge Yourself Prizes in SpringBoard 2015 - Division 3 to 5

 SplashLearn Problems attempted on SplashLearn in less than one month: ~ 20,000

 District Five Schools of Spartanburg County, SC, has a formal program for gifted and talented students providing programs and services which match their unique characteristics and learning needs.
-Through this district level initiative, schools serve eligible students in grades 3 and above in a gifted and talented classroom model.
+Through this district level initiative, schools serve eligible students in 3rd grade and above in a gifted and talented classroom model.
 In grades 3-6, the content focus areas of the program are math and ELA.

 Emily Starkey is the teacher of a 3rd grade gifted and talented classroom at one of the schools in the district, Lyman Elementary School, with a majority of her class of fourteen students being mathematically gifted.
 SplashLearn was recommended to her recently by a colleague, and she has been using it regularly since then for math learning in her class.
 Her class is now even on the SplashLearn SpringBoard contest leaderboard.
 We spoke to Ms. Starkey to learn about their SplashLearn experience.

 Do you teach the same state standards curriculum to your students, or is there a different math curriculum?

 It is different.
 We are based on the state standards but we also follow the NAGC (National Association for Gifted Children) developed national standards.
 Typically there is greater depth in the learning, there are more skills covered, and the learning curve is steeper.
 We tend to cover more in a school year.

 Are the teaching and learning styles also different?